johlym/johnathan-org/src/_posts/2018-05-06-easy-redirect-links-within-jekyll.md

 ```

 For those following along at home, all I added was `$uri.html`.
 What we're doing is instructing Nginx to take the presented URI–in the case of `/goto/something`, the URI is `something` and try it against `something` by itself, then `something.html` (this is what we've added), and finally `something/` before giving up and looking for a 404 page.
 If it matches something, try to render it no matter what.

-Now, we can push everything and give it a go.
-In my real-world example, I have a couple links already set up as I write this.
-My new favorite air purifier/filtration system is [Molekule](https://johnathan.org/goto/molekule) so clicking that link will take you straight there.

 Long-term, I'm uncertain about this solution's long-term scalability.
 This will be fine on the scale of a few hundred links as Jekyll can turn through a few hundred pages in a matter of seconds (especially when paired with Ruby `>= 2.5.x`).
 How well this works long term will come down to a couple things: